 Miami-Dade County has the third largest public hybrid fleet in the nation, behind New York City and California, according to the U.S. Department of Energy.
 Hybrids result in annual cost savings of over $200,000, annual fuel reductions of 27,000 gallons of unleaded gasoline, and annual reductions of carbon dioxide equivalents in the amount of 270 tons.
 The hybrid fleet includes:

-- Over 450 hybrid vehicles in the non-emergency fleet
+- 638 hybrid electric vehicles in the light fleet

 County procuring E10